marciof/Eon/specification/specification.md

 ## Function

-An immutable sequence composed of a function followed by zero or more values as the arguments.
-This sequence associates consecutive positive integer keys in ascending order with positional arguments, including any keyword arguments as well.
+A list composed of a function followed by zero or more values as the arguments.

+Due to homoiconicity there's no separate function prototype.
+Instead, the [list](#list) prototype is used to denote both functions and function calls.

 Calling a function creates a new [bindings](#bindings) map using the [deferred](#defer) function call, [prototypically](#prototype) inherited from the current bindings in scope, and then evaluates it using the new bindings returning the result.
 Calling an empty function evaluates to itself.